37+ Google SERP Features: A Complete Guide

 Reviewed by

-What are SERP features and why are they important?
+What are SERP features and why do you need them?

 SERP features are the special boxes and elements that Google adds to organic results to simplify search and make the SERP more informative.

 Some of them contain links while others are purely informational boxes designed to provide users with quick answers.
-If you can rank for Google SERP features that contain links, you will get more visitors.
+If you can rank for Google SERP features that contain links, you will likely get more visitors.
 And even if your blog post or product page appears in the 8th or 9th position in organic search results, ranking for SERP features can still land you a spot in the sun.
-But on the flip side, when these special elements appear above all organic listings, they have the potential to push your website to the bottom of the page.
+But on the flip side, if you’re not ranking for these features and they appear above or within the organic listings, they could push your website lower on the results page.

-These features can influence the CTR and traffic, so it’s important to keep track of whether Google has marked your site with any of the special elements or included your page in one of the featured blocks.
+These features can influence your CTR and traffic, so always check Google’s SERP to see if your page appears in one of the featured blocks.

 Overview